z4gon/ground-slash-vfx-unity/README.md

         1. Create two output decals, one black and another orange, to simulate burn.

 1. **Programming**
+    1. **First Person Character Controller**
+          1. Integrate the [starter asset](https://assetstore.unity.com/packages/essentials/starter-assets-first-person-character-controller-196525) in your project.
+          1. Add a character controller in the scene.
     1. **Shooter**
         1. Create a component that insantiates a GameObject for the VFX.
         1. Orients the projectile.